Updated

 Compliance with the Right to Repair regulations requires significant operational shifts:

-• Product Ecodesign – Manufacturers must embrace modular designs, standardize components, and replace adhesives with fasteners to improve repairability.
+• Product Ecodesign – Manufacturers must embrace modular designs, standardise components, and replace adhesives with fasteners to improve repairability.

-• Inventory Management – Keeping spare parts for a decade demands robust inventory systems and strong supplier collaboration.
+• Inventory Management – Maintaining a decade’s worth of spare parts requires robust inventory systems and effective supplier collaboration.

-• Greater supply chain collaboration – Consumers will have the right to approach anyone in the supply chain to request a repair (manufacturers, importers, distributors, authorised representatives, and their subcontractors).
-There will need to be greater collaboration and contract amendments so that it is clear who takes responsibility.
+• Greater supply chain collaboration – Consumers will have the right to approach any party in the supply chain to request a repair, including manufacturers, importers, distributors, authorised representatives, and their subcontractors.
+There will need to be greater collaboration and contract amendments to ensure clarity on who takes responsibility.

-• Cost Pressures – Increased costs related to redesign, spare parts, and extended warranties will necessitate strategic pricing reviews.
+• Cost Pressures – Increased costs related to redesign, spare parts, and extended warranties will necessitate strategic reviews of pricing.

 • Regulatory Complexities – Varied repairability requirements and enforcement measures across EU member states when the Directive is implemented into national laws could add layers of complexity for cross-border businesses.